MystenLabs/sui/doc/src/learn/how-sui-works.md

 ## Overview

-The Sui blockchain operates at a speed and scale previously thought unattainable.
-Sui assumes most blockchain transactions touch non-overlapping states, meaning that transactions can run in parallel.
-Sui optimizes for single-writer objects, allowing a design that forgoes consensus for simple transactions.
+The Sui blockchain is reshaping the industry by achieving unprecedented speed and scalability.
+Its innovative approach takes advantage of the fact that a large number of blockchain transactions involve non-overlapping states, which allows for parallel processing.
+Additionally, Sui optimizes for single-writer objects, removing the need for consensus in simple transactions.

-Instead of the traditional blockchain’s fire-and-forget broadcast, Sui's design enables a requestor or a proxy to proactively talk to validators to bring a transaction to finality.
-This results in near instant finality for simple transactions.
+Unlike traditional blockchains that rely on fire-and-forget broadcasts, Sui's design enables requestors or proxies to proactively communicate with validators to finalize transactions, resulting in near-instant finality.
+With such low latency, Sui is a key enabler to incorporating transactions into games and other settings that require real-time completion.

-With this low latency, Sui makes it easy to incorporate transactions into games and other settings that need completion in real time.
 Sui also supports smart contracts written in Move, a language designed for blockchains with strong inherent security and a more understandable programming model.

 In a world where the cost of bandwidth is diminishing steadily, we are creating an ecosystem of services that will find it easy, fun, and perhaps profitable to ensure transaction voting on behalf of users.